Demeterio/Notebook-Injector/README.md

 ```

 The standard log records commands, warnings, errors, and basic startup information.
 An optional Debuglog package is available for more detailed development diagnostics.

-## Compatibility

-See the compatibility file included with each release for the current tested information and mods.

-## For mod creators

-A compatible mod provides tuning resources that declare its notebook content through NI.

-A creator can:

-* create a custom category;
-* add a custom subcategory to a custom or existing category;
-* assign entries to a custom or existing subcategory;
-* configure icons, names, descriptions, tooltips, sorting, and entry limits;
-* use supported EA notebook formats;
-* use specialized NI entry kinds;
-* declare the minimum NI Core ABI required by the integration.

-Use the latest **MODDER ZIP** and follow its PDF guide.
-The guide and template packages are versioned with the corresponding NI release.

-Players must install the current Notebook Injector core separately.
-Do not bundle or redistribute the Core with another mod.

 ## Public source code and release policy